News

 Dr Layla Aitlhadj is the Director and Senior Caseworker at Prevent Watch where she supports people adversely impacted by the Prevent Duty, and has led on the support, litigation and advocacy work of close to 600 cases.

 Layla has published extensively on Prevent and the broader implications of counter-terrorism legislation across multiple platforms including community, professional and independent outlets.
-She has edited lengthier academic reports and led more in-depth advocacy-based research.
+She has edited lengthier academic reports and led more in-depth advocacy-based research as well as produced reports and training resources used by educators, safeguarding leads, and rights organisations.

-Internationally, she has also contributed to and co-ordinated submissions to the International Court of Justice, and the European Security Conference on the human rights violations inherent in counter-extremism policies and programmes.
+Internationally, she has also contributed to and co-ordinated submissions to numerous UN bodies, the International Court of Justice, and the European Security Conference on the human rights violations inherent in counter-extremism policies and programmes.

 Professor John Holmwood